 These days it is relatively easy for Americans to obtain a Cuba travel guide and venture to this once-forbidden Caribbean island.
 For most, it's no more difficult than planning a trip to any other foreign country.
 In fact, the process may be easier now for Cuba than for some countries that require a visa.
-Here's the step by step process you should follow to plan a fun, safe, and legal trip.
+Here's the step-by-step process you should follow to plan a fun, safe, and legal trip.

 Want to explore Cuba differently?
 Have a local plan your trip.